waywardgeek/infnoise/README.md

 There are currently 3 versions of Infinite Noise Multipliers documented here.
 The infnoise_small directory describes a low part-count design that works well with op-amps which have rail-to-rail inputs and outputs.
-It runs at 4MHz, outputing 0.86 bits worth of entropy on each clock (loop gain = 1.82), for a total of over 3.4 Mbit of entropy produced per second.
+It runs at 4MHz, outputting 0.86 bits worth of entropy on each clock (loop gain = 1.82), for a total of over 3.4 Mbit of entropy produced per second.
 The infnoise_fast directory contains a 50% faster design that uses a few more resistors and an additional op-amp.
 This design is suitable for use with a wide range of op-amps.
-It runs at 6MHz, outputing 0.86 bits worth of entropy on each clock (loop gain = 1.82), for over 5Mbit of entropy per second.
+It runs at 6MHz, outputting 0.86 bits worth of entropy on each clock (loop gain = 1.82), for over 5Mbit of entropy per second.

 Because Infinite Noise Mulitpliers are switched-capacitor circuits, it is important to use